Research in mathematics

 Centre for Interdisciplinary Mathematics (CIM)

-The Centre for Interdisciplinary Mathematics in Uppsala facilitates novel and exciting joint research between the mathematical sciences and other disciplines and industry.
-The aim is to engage mathematics directly in science by using mathematics to understand real world systems.
+The Centre for Interdisciplinary Mathematics in Uppsala facilitates joint research between the mathematical sciences and other disciplines.
+Our aim is to integrate mathematics and science in order to understand real world systems.